breezy-codes/breezy-codes/README.md

 ### Current Projects and Research
 - 📝 **Research:** Currently working on research in Computer/Telecommunication networks, particularly in O-RAN and reconfigurable RAN for 6G networks.
 I'm currently working on publishing my first paper to IEEE.
-- 🔬 **Machine Learning** Developing Machine Learning Models to solve different problems within mobile networks as passion projects.
+- 🔬 **Machine Learning:** Developing Machine Learning Models to solve different problems within mobile networks as passion projects.
-- 🔬 **Learning:** Studying quantum mechanics and physics, with a focus on cryptography and resource allocation.
+- 📝 **Learning:** Studying quantum mechanics and physics, with a focus on cryptography and resource allocation.

 #### Computer Network Based Projects
 I created a series of Computer Networks based projects and tutorials that got me a grade of 100 in my Computer Networks subject.